Thracian horseman: Twin horsemen

-Related to the Dioscuri motif is the so-called "Danubian Horsemen" motif of two horsemen flanking a standing goddess.
-These "Danubian horsemen" are thus called due to their reliefs being found in the Roman province of Danube.
-However, some reliefs have also been found in Roman Dacia - which gives the alternate name for the motif: "Dacian Horseman".
+Related to the Dioscuri motif is the Danubian horsemen motif of two horsemen flanking a standing goddess.
+These Danubian horsemen take their name from their reliefs being found around the lower Danube.
+However, some reliefs have also been found in Roman Dacia - hence the alternate term "Dacian horsemen".
 Scholarship locates its diffusion across Moesia, Dacia, Pannonia and Danube, and, to a lesser degree, in Dalmatia and Thracia.

 The motif of a standing goddess flanked by two horsemen, identified as Artemis flanked by the Dioscuri, and a tree entwined by a serpent flanked by the Dioscuri on horseback was transformed into a motif of a single horseman approaching the goddess or the tree.

-Pahonia

-Pahonia, the national symbol of various Central-Eastern European states since ca. 12th century, may be related.

 Madara Rider

-The Madara Rider, is an early medieval large rock relief carved on the Madara Plateau east of Shumen in northeastern Bulgaria.
+The Madara Rider is an early medieval large rock relief carved on the Madara Plateau east of Shumen, in northeastern Bulgaria.
 The monument is dated in the c.
 7th/8th century, during the reign of Bulgar Khan Tervel.
-In 1979 became enlisted on the UNESCO World Heritage List.
+In 1979 became enlisted on the UNESCO World Heritage Site.
+The relief incorporates elements of the autochthonous Thracian cult.